-When problems arise in marriage, they do not go back to the priests to seek guidance and counselling but run to the courts because they know that the Church does not permit divorce.
+When problems arise in marriage, they do not go back to the priests to seek guidance and counseling but run to the courts because they know that the Church does not permit divorce.
 However, as soon as the courts grant them divorce, they remarry and return to the Church and want to be re-admitted to the sacraments of penance and the Eucharist!
-The divorced and remarried are not allowed to receive the sacraments of penance and Eucharist.
+The divorced-and-remarried are not allowed to receive the sacraments of penance and Eucharist.

 He explained, "The Church does not recognize divorces granted by civil courts of whatever level granted to Catholic couples because a validly contracted Catholic Church marriage cannot be broken.
 In other words, it is indissoluble."

 To deter the ongoing trend of divorce and civil remarriage, Abp.
 Mpundu recommended catechesis on marriage begin at an earlier age instead of waiting until the couple already has their engagement rings.
 One of the policies he recommended was beginning catechesis on matrimony for cradle Catholics in their early teens, shortly after confirmation.

 Archbishop Mpundu is president of the Zambian bishops' conference.
 He was also head of the conference previously, from 2002–2008.